marqdevx/mm-cs2-scrim/README.md

 # Addon information
 This plugin adds the minimum requirements for competitive teams that need a more handy way of managing a few commands from the server side, like config management or replay recording.

+The plugin has been developed with these ideas in mind:
+1. Minimum impact on the server performance
+2. Built for competitive teams to practice (not for tournaments)

 ## Available Commands

 * Config and server management (Admin only)